How LSD Can Help Cure Alcoholism

 At the forefront is Michael Bogenschutz and his research group in New Mexico.
 Their recent ‘proof of concept’ study has shown that psychedelic treatment of alcoholism is not just a pipe dream of the ’60s.

 In their study, ten alcohol-dependent patients were given several weeks of therapy, in addition to a dose of psilocybin halfway through the program.
 After the dose of psilocybin, rates of abstinence increased sharply, suggesting that the substance itself (and not just the therapy) had significant anti-addictive effects.

 The researchers hope that studies like this will lead to larger clinical trials of psychedelic-assisted therapy in the treatment of addictions.

-It’s also looking like other psychedelics could help in the treatment of addiction; Salvia divinorum has anti-addictive effects in rats, psilocybin has been shown to help heavy smokers quit, and ayahuasca users are less likely to suffer from alcoholism.
+It’s also looking like other psychedelics could help in the treatment of addiction: Salvia divinorum has anti-addictive effects in rats, psilocybin has been shown to help heavy smokers quit, and people who work with ayahuasca are less likely to suffer from alcoholism.
 The field of psychedelic research is looking increasingly bountiful.

 The world’s most dangerous drug is alcohol.
 But the non-toxic, non-harmful drug that could cure our alcohol problems is among the most highly illegal.
 Can you imagine a future society where this is still the case?
 Regardless of your opinion of LSD, clearly it deserves further research.
 We can only hope our future society will look back on this time as a medical renaissance, not as a self-harming dark age.